 We performed a comparison between New Relic and OpenText SiteScope based on real PeerSpot user reviews.

-Find out in this report how the two Application Performance Monitoring (APM) and Observability solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."The most valuable features are infrastructure monitoring and application performance monitoring (APM)."
+Find out in this report how the two Application Performance Monitoring (APM) and Observability solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."Support for plug-ins (RMQ, Redis etc.) is a valuable feature."

 "The URL monitoring is excellent."